-- Copies of easements and leases in place when the proposal was submitted and models/templates for easements and leases to be acquired through the proposal. - Negotiated Indirect Cost Rate Agreement (NICRA): If you are requesting grant funds for indirect costs or using indirect costs as match, attach a copy of your current approved negotiated indirect cost rate agreement (and any other former approved negotiated indirect cost rate agreement used to determine match costs in this proposal) signed by your agency.
+- 1. Copies of easements, leases, and deeds in place when the proposal was submitted for easements and leases to be acquired through the proposal. - 2.
+Negotiated Indirect Cost Rate Agreement (NICRA): If you are requesting grant funds for indirect costs or using indirect costs as match, attach a copy of your current approved negotiated indirect cost rate agreement (and any other former approved negotiated indirect cost rate agreement used to determine match costs in this proposal) signed by your agency.